 Notice of Non-Discrimination on the Basis of Disability

-Students who require disability-related services or accommodations are encouraged to contact the Disability Resource Center, located in the Lincoln Garage on the university’s main campus, or by phone at (208) 426-1583.
-More information on services provided by the Disability Resource Center is available at http://drc.boisestate.edu.
+Students who require disability-related services or accommodations are encouraged to contact the Educational Access Center, located on the first floor of the Lincoln Garage on the university’s main campus, or by phone at (208) 426-1583.
+More information on services provided by the Educational Access Center is available at https://eac.boisestate.edu/.

 Boise State’s Director of Title IX/ADA/504 Compliance monitors compliance with Section 504 and the ADA and coordinates the university’s response to complaints of discrimination on the basis of disability.
 Individuals with questions or concerns about related to the university’s obligations described in this notice and those who wish to file a complaint may contact: